 - Unmarried – A Will can ensure your partner is provided for after your death.

 - Your Funeral – You can stipulate what you’d like which will make it easier for loved ones when they come to arrange your funeral.

 - To prevent the intestacy rules being applied – These rules stipulate who will inherit your assets if there is no Will in place.

 Your Will must be tailored to meet your specific needs.
 Yes, DIY Wills can be made; however, you will rarely meet a solicitor who has not had to spend months fixing the muddle such documents can cause.

 Solicitors have a legal duty to be completely transparent around the cost of their services.
 Before we do any work for you, we will provide you with a fixed fee quote so you know exactly how much the final invoice will be.

 What happens if I don’t make a Will?

-The intestacy rules govern who should benefit from your estate if you have not made a Will.
-Click here to view our flow chart to explain how it works.
+The intestacy rules govern how your estate should be distributed if you have not made a Will.
+Click here to view our flow chart which explains how the rules work.

-Creating a carefully drafted Will and/or Trust can help you and your family maximise the amount of inheritance they receive and minimise the amount tax owed in the event of your death.
-We explain all of your options to you and create a solution that meets all of your needs.
-We can also advise on wider issues such as dealing with the proceeds of life assurance and pension policies upon your death in the most tax efficient manner, often avoiding paying thousands of pounds of unnecessary inheritance tax.
+Creating a carefully drafted Will and/or trust can help you and your family maximise the amount of inheritance they receive and minimise the amount tax owed in the event of your death.
+We will explain all of your options to you and create a solution that meets your needs.
+We can also advise on broader issues such as dealing with the proceeds of life insurance and pension policies upon your death in the most tax-efficient manner, often avoiding paying thousands of pounds of unnecessary inheritance tax.